Arivele/ari/README.md

 ## Installation and Usage

 Follow these steps on macOS Sequoia 15.5 (or later) with Python 3.10+.
+The bot relies on `python-telegram-bot` version 21 or newer, so installing packages from `requirements.txt` is important.

 ### 1. Install Python libraries
 Open Terminal and run: